agiertli/service-lifecycle-mgmt/README.md

 And browser window will be opened once the applications loads - it can take up to 2 minutes.

-For turning off the application, executed the shutdown script:
+For turning off the application, execute the shutdown script:
 ```
 ./stop.sh
 ```